dominodatalab/cucu/CONTRIBUTING.md

 # Backstory
+Cucu was originally developed primarly by Rodney Gomes, leveraging his years of experience in test automation across multiple programming languages.
+Getting tired of rebuilding the same framework every time he switched jobs, it was his wish to be able to take his toolbox with him.
+Honoring this desire, Cedric Young put in the work to make the framework's code open source.
-Cucu was developed as a framework primarly by Rodney Gomes through his experience over years of test automation utilizing multiple programming languages.
-Recognizing careers in the tech industry invlove stints at various companies we wanted to build take our toolbox with us, so Cedric Young ported this to the Open Source community.
-The hope of this project is to be of mutual benefit, that both you and the project get enriched by each other.
+The hope of this project is to be of mutual benefit, that both you and the project be enriched by each other.

 Thank you for reading this :)